StackStorm/st2/docs/source/resources/index.rst

-Articles
+Resources
 =================

-Articles and How To Guides go here...
+Articles, How To Guides, and other resources to help with |st2|

 .. toctree::
    :glob: